 Solar car battery chargers are pretty clever pieces of equipment.
-First, they don’t need any electrical outlets nearby, so you can keep your car, RV, or boat charged up no matter where it’s located.
-Second, they’re cheap to buy and run off free electricity, which helps you keep a little extra cash in your pocket.
+First, they don’t need any electrical outlets nearby.
+You can keep your car, RV, or boat battery charged up no matter where it’s located.
+Second, they’re inexpensive and run off free electricity.
+Who doesn’t love saving a little extra on the utility bills?
 Lastly, that free electricity is clean and renewable, so you’re helping the environment too.

-Even with these drawbacks, the versatility and cost-effectiveness of solar battery chargers make them a great solution for keeping your vehicle juiced up, especially if it’s far from an outlet.
+Even with these drawbacks, the versatility and cost-effectiveness of solar battery chargers make them a great solution for keeping your battery powered up, especially if it’s far from an outlet.

 Maintainers are useful when your car or truck will be parked for the season.
-When batteries sit for long periods of time, they naturally lose their charge, so a maintainer helps prevent that.
-As long as you’ve got a blocking diode (read below for more on that), you’re safe to leave your battery hooked up to your maintainer for months on end – letting you pull out that summer vehicle once the snow melts and start it right up without worrying.
+When batteries sit for long periods of time, they naturally lose their charge, so a maintainer helps to prevent that power loss.
+As long as you’ve got a blocking diode (read below for more on that), you’re safe to leave your battery hooked up to your maintainer for months on end – letting you pull out that summer vehicle once the snow melts, knowing that it will start right up without a worry.

 Battery chargers, on the other hand, are much bigger, usually around 50 to 100 watts.
 With this size, you’re able to fully charge your batteries, even after they’ve died completely.
-Bringing these setups on camping or road trips can help you out of a serious jam if you wake up and find you’ve left your vehicle’s lights on all night (we’ve all been there).
+These are the perfect addition to your camping, RVing, and snowmobiling gear.
+With one of these chargers on hand, you’ll never have to worry about a dead battery again.

 The most basic solar charger is simply a solar panel with wires to connect the positive and negative wires to the terminals on your battery.
 This system can work, but if anything goes wrong, you’ll quickly kill your battery.
 Two pieces of equipment – blocking diodes and charge controllers – help protect your battery from this potential damage.